nagasudhirpulla/taming_python/blog/skills/flask_api_endpoints.md

 Input data can be passed to API endpoints using the following techniques
 *   URL segments - example: `abc.com/sum/1/3`
 *   Query parameters - example: `abc.com/sum?x=1&y=3`
-*   Request Body : example: In request body the following JSON can be present `{"x":1,"y":3}`
+*   Request Body : example: In request body the following JSON can be present `{"x":1,"y":3}`.
+Request body cannot be set only for HTTP GET requests

 ### Add a blueprint to the flask application under a URL prefix